-A public IP address is one that is assigned to you by your Internet Service Provider (ISP) and solely belongs to your network.
-To change your public IP address, you can use any of the steps mentioned in our blog.
+A public IP address is the one that is assigned to you by your Internet Service Provider (ISP) and solely belongs to your network.
+To change your public IP address in New Zealand, you can use any of the steps mentioned below.

 Public IP addresses are of two types; dynamic and static.
 ISPs are usually keen on assigning users a dynamic IP address as it is often refreshed.
-This means that your IP address changes to a different one after some time.
-However, a static IP remains the same until your device is decommissioned.
+This means that your IP address changes after some time to a different one.
+However, a static IP remains the same until your device is not decommissioned.

-Different ways to change your Public IP address
+What are some ways to change your public IP address in New Zealand?

-Here are some ways you can change your public IP address:
+Here are some ways you can change your public IP address in New Zealand

 A VPN is one effective method to switch to a different public IP.
-It encrypts your internet connection and alters your actual IP address to a VPN server of your choice.
-This encrypted VPN connection lets you access websites, streaming services, and others using the IP you choose.
+A VPN encrypts your internet connection and alters your actual IP address to a VPN server of your choice.
+This encrypted VPN connection would let you access websites, streaming services, and others using the IP you chose for yourself.

-But you should always opt for a reliable VPN for this.
-Many VPNs are unable to protect and conceal your IPv6 address.
-Therefore, a secure VPN would keep your IPv6 address hidden or prevent it from leaking.
-The same goes for IPv4.
+But, you should always opt for a reliable VPN for this.
+Most VPNs are unable to protect and conceal your IPv6 address.
+Therefore, a secure VPN would either keep your IPv6 address hidden or would prevent it from leaking.
+The same goes with IPv4.
 While many VPNs tend to hide IPv4 easily, some might leak it.

-VPNs allow you to access multiple geo-restricted sites like Netflix, Hulu, and Amazon Prime, using a different public IP and bypass multiple geo-restrictions.
-For example, you can get a Chile IP address to unblock Canal 13 Moreover, you can also get a Brazil IP address, and enjoy your favorite Brazilian shows.
+VPNs allow you to access multiple geo-restricted sites like Netflix, Hulu, Amazon Prime, using a different public IP and bypass multiple geo-restrictions.
+For example, you can get a Chile IP address in New Zealand to unblock Canal 13.

 2. Unplug your modem to change your public IP

-If you’re looking to change your public IP address without contacting your ISP, you might get assigned a new IP address if you unplug your modem.
+If you’re looking for how to change your public IP address in New Zealand without contacting your ISP, then you might get assigned a new IP address if you unplug your modem.
 You can do this by:

 - Unplugging your modem.